DexterHuang/CyberCodeOnline/mobile-tutorial/profile.md

 The 'MUTED' status is applied by the moderators (mods) to a player who broke the rules of the game or the ones related to the chat.

-It can range from 0 to 5,000,000 minutes (aprox.
-9,5 years) depending on how grave the offense is.

 You also have an option to:

 - [DONATE] - which will take you to the Donation Tiers;